-While there are many factors to consider when deciding on the best flooring, these are the five most important issues to focus on, including:
+While there are many factors to consider when deciding on the best flooring, these are the five most important issues:

 Maintaining slip resistance is one of the most important considerations for those who are aging in place.
 Not only does slip-resistant flooring prevent hazardous conditions that can cause you or your guests to slip and fall (thus risking serious injury), it also can be highly beneficial for added traction, making mobility easier when navigating the home with a cane, walker, or wheelchair.

 Moving easily about your home doesn’t mean you have to sacrifice style and aesthetics, but it does mean you have to be informed about the choices you make.
 For example, an area rug that’s installed without the use of transition strips can become a major source of trips and falls, and even with transition strips, area rugs can pose a danger to those navigating a room with walkers or canes.

 - Cushioning in the event of a fall

 When choosing flooring for your home, it is a good idea to choose an option that minimizes injury in the event of a fall.
 This doesn’t mean you can’t choose a harder surface but staying away from stone, glass, and hardwood flooring might be a good idea.
 Choosing a premium underlayment also can help tremendously for surfaces like vinyl, linoleum, cork, and carpet.
 Rubber flooring is also a great option for aging in place, though it can get pricey.